 A Culture of Inclusivity

 The English Department has a strong commitment to extending participation in academia to people from all walks of life.
 We are home to a diverse community of scholars with a deep intellectual commitment to studying the power of language to make worlds.
-We value the variety of critical approaches to this question of literary world-making that often involve engaging matters of difference and inequality – for example, sexual difference, class and economic difference, matters of race, neurodiversity, social and environmental justice.
+We value the variety of critical approaches to this question of literary world-making that often involve engaging matters of difference and inequality – for example, sexual and gender diversity, class/economic backgrounds, matters of race, neurodiversity, social and environmental justice.
 We recognize that not only what we study, but also the theories and theorists we choose to cite, often reflect particular intellectual commitments and values that are in no small part informed by our unique life experiences.
 We value the diversity of our graduate student body to collectively learn together and experience the joyful moments of finding surprising and unexpected areas of commonality between each other’s specific areas of research.

 In collaboration with departments across the Division of Humanities and Fine Arts, we are actively pursuing a variety of initiatives that welcome students from groups historically under-represented in graduate education.
-Our diversity vision statement and our plans to realize its goals will be published here soon.